The short answer is yes 🎉. Though there are a couple of things to be mindful of.

 As always, remember you need to comply with local law.
 In this case, be sure to check local tax regulations before you decide to give stock options to remote contractors.

-If you’d like to discuss that issue further by speaking about the individual case, feel free to click Request a demo at the bottom of the page to schedule a call with Matt CEO of Pilot.
+If you’d like to discuss that issue further by speaking about the individual case, feel free to click Request a demo at the bottom of the page to schedule a call with Matt, one of the founders of Pilot.

 ⚖️ Legal Disclaimer: The information contained in this site is provided for informational purposes only, and should not be construed as legal advice on any subject matter.